 Computing and Web Development focuses on the technical side of web-based applications and services for working in industries that require expertise in Web and Mobile Development, IT Support, Software Development and Network industries.

-As well as preparing you for employment in a globally expanding computing industry, the course gives you the skills and knowledge to pursue careers in a wide range of sectors that depend on digital technologies.
-These include retail, media, government, education and health sectors and many other computing-specialist areas of industry, finance and commerce.
+As well as preparing you for employment in a globally expanding computing industry, this course gives you the skills and knowledge to pursue careers in a wide range of sectors that depend on digital technologies.
+These include retail, media, government, education, health sectors and many other computing-specialist areas of industry, finance and commerce.

 Web developers are highly desirable for employersBSc (Hons) Computing and Web Development is founded in software engineering and web technologies.
 It includes modules on developing and deploying secure and mobile-ready web applications with backend databases.
 You’ll learn alternative architectures for emerging cloud-based technologies.
 And you’ll by preparing for both generic ‘computing’ job markets and more specialised areas that require mobile web-based services.
 Both these aspects are much sought after by UK and international employers.

 Learn more than just programming websitesLearn skills beyond the core technologies of web programming.
 If you enjoy ‘code’ there are many opportunities to extend your knowledge to new programming and database management languages.
 You will also develop technical competency in user-interface and location-sensitive frameworks, industry-standards for secure and robust software engineering, database development and network operation.